malamut2/ukrdepho/README.md

 '	->	-
 ```

-This is the version I follow.
+This is the version we follow.
 There is also a 'German' transliteration
 there that writes, e.g., `в` as `w` instead of `v`.
 However, we believe that
 the scholarly variant is more intuitive for anyone who also deals
 with Slavic languages with Latin script.